-DUTY DEATH IN SERVICE
+DUTY DEATH-IN-SERVICE

-No age or service requirements. upon termination Worker's begin of Compensation.
+No age or service requirements.
+Benefits begin upon termination Worker's Compensation.

-Benefits To the spouse, a refund of accumulated contributions plus a benefit equal to the Worker's Compensation amount.
+To the spouse, a refund of accumulated contributions plus a benefit equal to the Worker's Compensation amount.
 Unmarried children under 18 and parents receive a benefit equal to the Worker's Compensation amount.